 Learn more about the CreateNYC Leadership Accelerator.

-Launched in 2019, Community Organizing 101: Engagement Tactics for Cultural Organizations is a technical assistance course intended to introduce cultural organizations to tactics and strategies for sustained community building.
+Launched in 2019, Community Organizing 101: Engagement Tactics for Cultural Organizations was a technical assistance course intended to introduce cultural organizations to tactics and strategies for sustained community building.
 During the CreateNYC public engagement process, many cultural organizations reported a strong desire to better engage with audiences that have not traditionally frequented their programming, in particular people from historically marginalized communities.
 Community Organizing 101 will provide organizations with tools to develop stronger community-based relationships with these residents.
+Applications are currently closed.